Windows CMD Commands: Mastering the Command Prompt

 systeminfo CMD output

-Additional options allow checking system information for remote computers or controlling the output format.
+Additional options allow you to retrieve system information for remote computers or control the output format.
 For example, show the output in CSV format with:

 systeminfo /fo csv

-Different formats enable parsing the information through scripts effectively.
+Different formats enable you to effectively parse the information through scripts.

 The takeown (take ownership) command allows an administrator account to take ownership of a file.
-The command provides access to a file for an administrator and makes the administrator the owner.
+It provides access to a file for an administrator and makes the administrator the owner.

 Add the /f option and specify the file name: